 Spanish is in high demand for translators, as well as Mandarin, Arabic, French, Japanese, Dutch, and German.
 Advertising firms, global corporations, and publishers know that localized content is one of the most effective marketing revenues.

 For some businesses, hiring a translator is the only way they’ll be able to connect with customers.
 Only with the help of an expert translator will they be able to get their message across.

 The only downside here is that the client sets the rate for each project.
 Most clients will require that you have a bachelor’s degree or experience in the language.
-If you don’t have both, you may take online language courses offered by colleges or certified institutions.
+If you don’t have both, you may take online language courses colleges or certified institutions offer.